AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/site-down-or-unresponsive/magento-site-down-troubleshooter.md

 +++**Do you have post-hook failures?**

 a.
-YES – Proceed with checking your MySQL error in this [MySQL server error message reference](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
+YES – Proceed with checking your [!DNL MySQL] error in this [[!DNL MySQL] server error message reference](https://dev.mysql.com/doc/mysql-errors/5.7/en/server-error-reference.html).
 b.
 NO – Proceed to [Step 15](#step-15).

 +++